walkingtree/sample-projects/documents/GoogleSingInPackage.md

     1.--web-port=5000 copy this in addition run args:

 # Configuration for the iOS.
-1.Go to GCP and search credential and create credential for iOS and copy client id
+1. Go to GCP and search credential and create credential for iOS and copy client id

-2.copy this
+2. Copy this

 ```
 <!-- Put me in the [my_project]/ios/Runner/Info.plist file -->